 Before you start building your sales funnel, it is essential for you to have a clear business vision, develop an eCommerce marketing strategy, and then define your target audience to work towards your business growth.
-If, for example, you are looking at how to create an online clothing store, you need to follow specific steps to develop your business and stay successful.
+If, for example, you are looking at how to create an online clothing store, you need to hire a digital marketing agency to develop your business and stay successful..
 You can add as many stages within your sales funnel as you want.
 In general, there are four stages of a sales funnel.

 As discussed above, the four main stages of a sales funnel are:

 This is the first stage and is called the “awareness” stage because it’s where people first become aware of your solution, service, or product.
 They might also become aware of the problems that they need to solve and the possible ways to deal with them.
 This is when they hear about you for the first time, through an ad, Google search, a post shared on social media, word of mouth, or another traffic source.